IBMStreams/streamsx.jmxclients/streams-metric-exporter/README.md

 service:jmx:jmxmp://localhost:9975 -d StreamsDomain -i \
 StreamsInstance -u streamsadmin
 ```
-This would be useful in situations when you want to log to both the console and a file.
+This would be useful in situations when you want to log to both the console and a file.<br>
 **Note:** The log level will still be set by the command line argument or environment variable, NOT the rootlogger value in your log4j.properties.

 # Prometheus Integration